-Dental services are available for enrollees under age 21.
+Dental services are available for enrollees under age 21, except for members enrolled in TENNCARE ECF CHOICES Program.
 DentaQuest administers the dental program and contracts with dentists.
 For more information please visit the DentaQuest website.

 TennCare Dental Advisory Committee